 Any incidents of HBV abuse are taken extremely seriously and may be reported by pupils, staff or members of the public.
 Any allegation must be recorded using the academy's safeguarding procedures to the Year Team Designated Safeguarding Lead immediately using the School's MIS System or pink safeguarding recording form.
-The Year Team DSL will discuss any allegation with the Senior DSL/ Assistant Head teacher or Headmaster.
+The Year Team DSL will discuss any allegation with the Senior DSL/ Assistant Head teacher or Headteachers.
 Appropriate actions may be taken with external agencies, police and parents/ guardians and are completed in a timely manner.
 Further actions may be taken against the offender in conjunction with the academy's behaviour policy.

 All staff have undergone HBV training within the Introduction to Safeguarding course run by the school, this training is updated every 2 years.
+Further training through the National College is also completed every 2 years.
 The training outlines, recognises and responds to any concerns where HBV abuse may be or have occurred